-Visit the 5th grade at the Cole School in Norwell to see the Water All Around You program in action.
+- Watch the 5th graders at the Cole School in Norwell participating in the Water All Around You Program.
 Many thanks are due to former NSRWA president Russ Haskell for creating this video, with his good humor, creativity and photographic eye.

 Here is a press release that was sent out about the Water All Around You program.